zS1L3NT/rs-cargo-parson/README.md

 ## Credits

-I also learnt how to make a basic JSON parser from [here](https://notes.eatonphil.com/writing-a-simple-json-parser.html).
-I understood and improvised the way the author wrote the Lexer and Parsers to make the JSON parser more bug free
+I also learnt how to make a basic Parse JSON from [here](https://notes.eatonphil.com/writing-a-simple-parse-json.html).
+I understood and improvised the way the author wrote the Lexer and Parsers to make the Parse JSON more bug free

 ## Built with